Connection lost. Please refresh the page.

 The optic placode, located at the cranial end of the developing embryo, develops into the eye and surrounding structures.
 Evagination of a segment of the forebrain wall gives rise to the retina of the eye.
 The outer part of the optic cup is rich in small pigment granules, and becomes the pigment layer of the retina.

 The pars optica retinae make up the posterior 80% of the neural layer of the optic cup and develop into the rods and cones, which are responsible for light perception.
 The bipolar and horizontal cells (of the outer nuclear layer), as well as the ganglion and amacrine cells (of the inner cell layer), arise from the mantle layer of the retina; which is also adjacent to the pars optica retinae.
-The bipolar cells permit communication between the photoreceptors and the ganglion cells.
+Bipolar cells permit communication between the photoreceptors and the ganglion cells.
 The amacrine and horizontal cells are supportive cells found in the inner and outer plexiform layers of the retina, respectively.

 Do you want to learn the cranial nerves as efficiently as possible and retain the information longterm?
 Then take advantage of Kenhub's cranial nerves quizzes and labeling exercises to crush your upcoming anatomy exam!